 The financial statements of the Trust have been prepared using accounting principles generally accepted in the United States of America ("U.S. GAAP").
-Certain reclassifications have been made to prior years' financial statements to conform to the current year presentation.

 B. Accounting Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates by a significant amount.
 In addition, the Trust monitors for material events or transactions that may occur or become known after the period-end date and before the date the financial statements are issued.